All Collections

 Updated over a week ago

 While you can manually add a BOM to a Shipment, Cofactr offers a powerful tool to create a shipment of a full Bill of Materials at a multiple directly from the BOM view.
 It is accessible through the BOM app.
-You can initiate shipping a whole BOM by selecting a BOM and then navigating to the Inventory tab, which will look something like this:
+You can initiate shipping a whole BOM by navigating to a BOM:

 Stock Lot Selection Prioritization